Today's Artemis I launch has been scrubbed after engine issue

 The team stopped filling the tank with liquid hydrogen twice due to an initial leak as well as a pressure spike, but tanking resumed for the core stage and began for the upper stage, or the interim cryogenic propulsion stage.

-Now, the launch team has discovered an issue with an engine bleed in one of the rocket's four engines and are working to reconfigure it.
-So far, their efforts haven't been effective.

-During engine bleeds, hydrogen is cycled through the engine to condition it for launch.
-Three of the four engines are performing as expected, but engine #3 is experiencing an issue.

 The team also discovered a line of frost on the inner stage flange.
 At first, engineers thought the frost may indicate the presence of a crack in the tank, but it turned out to be a crack in the external foam.
-The team shared that the issue has been resolved since the foam crack does not indicate a leak.
+The team shared that the issue hds been resolved since the foam crack did not indicate a leak.

-Engineers are also working to find out what has caused an 11-minute delay in communications between the Orion spacecraft and ground systems.
-The issue could impact the beginning of terminal count, or the countdown that begins when 10 minutes remain on the clock before liftoff.
-But engineers feel good about figuring out the issue ahead of the terminal count, according to NASA.
+Engineers were also working to find out what has caused an 11-minute delay in communications between the Orion spacecraft and ground systems.
+The issue could have impacted the beginning of terminal count, or the countdown that begins when 10 minutes remain on the clock before liftoff.

-Vice President Kamala Harris and Second Gentleman Doug Emhoff are expected to visit Kennedy Space Center Monday.

-Appearances by celebrities like Jack Black, Chris Evans and Keke Palmer and performances of "The Star-Spangled Banner" by Josh Groban and Herbie Hancock and "America the Beautiful" by The Philadelphia Orchestra and cellist Yo-Yo Ma are also part of the program.
+In addition to the visit by Harris, appearances by celebrities like Jack Black, Chris Evans and Keke Palmer and performances of "The Star-Spangled Banner" by Josh Groban and Herbie Hancock and "America the Beautiful" by The Philadelphia Orchestra and cellist Yo-Yo Ma were planned as part of the program.

 Mission overview

-Orion's journey will last 42 days as it travels to the moon, loops around it and returns to Earth -- traveling a total of 1.3 million miles (2.1 million kilometers).
-The capsule will splash down in the Pacific Ocean off the coast of San Diego on October 10.
+When Artemis I launches, Orion's journey will last 42 days as it travels to the moon, loops around it and returns to Earth -- traveling a total of 1.3 million miles (2.1 million kilometers).
+When it returns to Earth, the capsule will splash down in the Pacific Ocean off the coast of San Diego.

 While the passenger list doesn't include any humans, it does have passengers: three mannequins and a plush Snoopy toy will ride in Orion.